The 30 Best Museums In Holland (Suggested By Locals)

 You can find more information about this museum and purchase tickets online here.

-8. Arnhem, Open Air Museum
+9. Arnhem, Open Air Museum

 Address: Hoeferlaan 4, 6816 SG Arnhem

-In the Open Air Museum, you will find about 100 historic buildings from all over the Netherlands.
+In the Open Air Museum, you will find about 100 historic buildings from over the Netherlands.
 There are buildings, farms, and mills, and it is possible to look inside them.
 You can relive the past and history in the Open Air Museum.
 As a result, you will understand how living in The Netherlands used to be.

 There will be activities and demonstrations of old crafts throughout the day and in the park.
-I enjoyed most seeing a blacksmith at work because that was a spectacular sight.
+I enjoyed seeing a blacksmith at work because that was a spectacular sight.

 Assen, Drents Museum

-9. Assen, Drents Museum
+10. Assen, Drents Museum

 Address: Brink 1, 9400 AC Assen

-The Drents Museum is located in the center of Assen in a beautiful building previously used as the Province of Drenthe’s office.
-The building originates from the late 19th century, which provides a fitting atmosphere for this museum.
+The Drents Museum is in the center of Assen in a beautiful building previously used as the Province of Drenthe’s office.
+The building originates from the late 19th Century, which provides a fitting atmosphere for this museum.
 You can find plenty of nice bars and restaurants within walking distance of this museum, but they have a nice restaurant with an equally lovely atmosphere.

 You can find more information about this museum or purchase tickets online here.

-10. Delft, Prinsenhof Museum
+11. Delft, Prinsenhof

 Address: Sint Agathaplein 1, 2611 HR Delft

-The Prinsenhof Museum is a beautiful museum located centrally in Delft, where one of the most important events in Dutch history happened.
+Prinsenhof is a beautiful museum located centrally in Delft, where one of the most important events in Dutch history happened.
 On July 10th, 1984, Prince William of Orange was murdered here by Balthasar Gerards.
 Balthasar Gerard’s bullet hit Prince William of Orange in his chest, and he died later of his injuries.
 The bullet hole can still be seen in the wall today.

 Up-to-date information about opening hours and exhibitions in The Prinsenhof Museum can be found on their website.

-11. Delft, Vermeer Center
+12. Delft, Vermeer Center

 Address: Voldersgracht 21, 2611 EV Delft

 The Vermeer Center in Delft explains the life and work of this famous painter in much more detail.
 You can see reproductions of all his paintings with extensive explanations of why Vermeer made some choices.
 In addition, you will learn why and how the maestro played with light.
-The Vermeer Center is not a classical museum but very interesting if you want to understand this famous painter in more detail.
+The Vermeer Center is not a classical museum, but very interesting if you want to understand this famous painter in more detail.

 You can find more information about this museum or purchase tickets online here.

-13. Den Haag, The Mauritshuis Museum
+13. Den Haag, The Mauritshuis

 Address: Plein 29, 2511 CS Den Haag